-We, the Ministers, meet in Geneva from 12 to 15 June 2022 for our Twelfth Session.
+We, the Ministers, have met in Geneva from 12 to 17 June 2022 for our Twelfth Session.

 - 1. We resolve to strengthen the rules-based, non-discriminatory, open, fair, inclusive, equitable and transparent multilateral trading system with the WTO at its core.
 In this regard, we reaffirm the principles and objectives set out in the Marrakesh Agreement Establishing the World Trade Organization and underscore the relevance and critical role of international trade and the WTO in global economic recovery, growth, prosperity, alleviation of poverty, welfare of all people, sustainable development and to facilitate cooperation in relation to the protection and preservation of the environment in a manner consistent with respective needs and concerns at different levels of economic development. - 2.
 We reaffirm the provisions of special and differential treatment for developing country Members and LDCs as an integral part of the WTO and its agreements.
 Special and differential treatment in WTO agreements should be precise, effective and operational.
 In addition, we recall that trade is to be conducted with a view to raising standards of living, ensuring full employment, pursuing sustainable development of Members, and enhancing the means for doing so in a manner consistent with Members' respective needs and concerns at different levels of economic development.
 We instruct officials to continue to work on improving the application of special and differential treatment in the CTD SS and other relevant venues in the WTO, as agreed and report on progress to the General Council before MC13. - 3.
 We acknowledge the need to take advantage of available opportunities, address the challenges that the WTO is facing, and ensure the WTO's proper functioning.
 We commit to work towards necessary reform of the WTO.
 While reaffirming the foundational principles of the WTO, we envision reforms to improve all its functions.
 The work shall be Member-driven, open, transparent, inclusive, and must address the interests of all Members, including development issues.
-[The General Council will oversee the work] [The General Council and its subsidiary bodies will conduct the work], review progress, and consider decisions, as appropriate, to be submitted to the next Ministerial Conference. - 4.
-We acknowledge the challenges and concerns with respect to the dispute settlement system including those related to the Appellate Body, recognize the importance and urgency of addressing those challenges and concerns, and commit to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by MC13. - 5.
+The General Council and its subsidiary bodies will conduct the work, review progress, and consider decisions, as appropriate, to be submitted to the next Ministerial Conference.1 - 4.
+We acknowledge the challenges and concerns with respect to the dispute settlement system including those related to the Appellate Body, recognize the importance and urgency of addressing those challenges and concerns, and commit to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by 2024. - 5.
 In this difficult context, we note with satisfaction the progress achieved by LDC Members who have met or who are about to meet the graduation criteria set by the United Nations Committee for Development Policy (CDP) and acknowledge the particular challenges that graduation presents, including the loss of trade-related international support measures, as they leave the LDC category.
-We recognize the role that certain measures in the WTO can play in facilitating smooth and sustainable transition for these Members after graduation from the LDC Category. - 6.
-We underscore the importance of accessions, noting that although no new accession has taken place since July 2016, several applicants have made encouraging progress.
-In this regard, we remain committed to facilitate the conclusion of ongoing accessions, especially for least-developed countries fully in line with the General Council Guidelines on LDC Accessions, and to provide technical assistance, where appropriate, including in the post-accession phase.
+We recognize the role that certain measures in the WTO can play in facilitating smooth and sustainable transition for these Members after graduation from the LDC Category.